top of page

 The following documents are required to apply for temporary protection in Berlin:

-If you are entering with your family, you must also submit birth certificates and a marriage certificate (if available).
+If you are traveling with your family, you will also need to submit birth certificates and a marriage certificate (if available).

 3.3 Rights and obligations with temporary protection (TPS)